 Mount Etna is the most majestic active volcano in Europe: all around the craters, the lava flows confirming the ceaseless activity of the volcano.

-Today Etna, which dominates the entire province of Catania, looks like an enormous black cone (white in winter), visible from 250 km away.
+Today Etna Volcano, which dominates the entire province of Catania, looks like an enormous black cone (white in winter), visible from 250 km away.

 It is a disturbing yet presence of which all of Catania’s inhabitants, whilst wary of the threat it represents, are just as proud of this natural treasure as they were in the past.

-For the sailors, the mount Etna, known as “il Mongibello”, is “a natural lighthouse that does not need a lighthouse keeper”.
+For the sailors, Etna volcano in Sicily, known as “il Mongibello”, is “a natural lighthouse that does not need a lighthouse keeper”.

 Once, its sight alone was enough to navigate, no need for a compass.
 Thus, the Etna for Sicilian sailors worked as an “anemometer, because the direction in which the smoke drifted indicated the direction of the wind forces, also as a barometer because, the arrangement of the clouds along Etna’s slopes, indicated the past rainfalls”.